Go vs Java Summary

 When it comes to how quickly Java vs Go run after you’ve typed them, there’s a clear favorite.
-By most benchmarks, Go runs a bit faster than Java.
+By most benchmarks, Go’s run time is a bit faster than Java.

 For example, in a test where both languages had to print out a bitmap of a Mandelbrot fractal—Go did it in 5.47 seconds, while Java finished in 6.83 seconds.
 These aren’t massive differences, but Go keeps this slight lead almost across the board.

 Go tends to run faster than Java because it functions like C. It’s compiled to machine code then run directly.

 Java has a second step: it has to be reduced to bytecode by the Java Virtual Machine before it can be compiled to machine code.
 While this is useful for Java’s application, it slows it down by a couple seconds in these benchmarking tests.

 Another reason is that Go is good at memory management.
 It has pointers instead of references.
 It has garbage collection, which typically slows down executed code; however, Go’s garbage collection is heavily optimized to prevent garbage collection pauses.